niedag/niedag.github.io/README.md

 - Removed snap and rvm
 - Edit bashrc file to prioritize rbenv instead of local system version
 - Removed husky and commitlint using npm
+- changed ruby version in the _config.yml file (deployment works!)

 TODO:
 - Work on deattaching the fork from the website